SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> print(#"Write an interpolated string in Swift using \(multiplier)."#)
    <- Write an interpolated string in Swift using \(multiplier).

+To use string interpolation
+inside a string that uses extended delimiters, match the number of number signs before the backslash to the number of number signs at the beginning and end of the string.
+For example:

+.. testcode:: stringInterpolation

+   -> print(#"6 times 7 is \#(6 * 7)."#)
+   <- 6 times 7 is 42.

 .. note::

    The expressions you write inside parentheses within an interpolated string